raseward14/README_Generator/test.md

       SOFTWARE.

 ## Contributing
-A common set of guidelines for contribution guidelines can be found at Contributor Covenant.
+A common set of guidelines for contribution can be found at Contributor Covenant.
 This is an industry standard.

 ## Tests
-Tests can ensure that the application is working correctly.
+Tests can ensure that the application is working properly.

 ## Questions
 * Questions?
 Visit my GitHub: [raseward14](https://github.com/raseward14)